-Electronic Arts, also known as EA, is a publicly owned American video game company headquartered in Redwood City, California.
-Founded in May 1982 by former Apple employee Trip Hawkins, the company operates with an estimated 30,130 employees.
-It reported $7.5B in revenue as of 2024 and specializes in video games, focusing on niche sports titles.
+Electronic Arts, also known as EA, is a publicly owned company headquartered in Redwood City, California.
+Founded in May 1982 by former Apple employee Trip Hawkins, it operates with approximately 30,130 employees and reported $7.5B in revenue as of 2025.
+Functioning as an American video game company, it specializes in producing titles focused on niche sports.

 Similar Companies